centre-for-humanities-computing/china-twitter/README.md

 | @XHNews          | Xinhua News                                              | 12395089  | 65         | 40019                     | 26                           | 40045                  | 202300                     | 2012.02      |

 ## Extract data
-The code used for creating dataframes from the JSON files can be found in the ´extract_data´ folder.
+The code used for creating dataframes from the JSON files can be found in the ´´´extract_data´´´ folder.

 ## Topic model